lkm1110/artyard/docs/PRIVACY_POLICY.md

 **3. Delete Your Data:**
 - Delete your account and all associated data
 - Go to: Settings → Account → Delete Account
-- Or contact: privacy@artyard.app
+- Or contact: artyard2025@gmail.com

 **4. Export Your Data:**
 - Request a copy of your data in a portable format
-- Contact: privacy@artyard.app
+- Contact: artyard2025@gmail.com

 **5. Opt-Out of Communications:**
 - Email marketing: Unsubscribe link in emails